Supramundaner/supramundaner.github.io/_pages/about.md

 <div class="en-content" markdown="1">

 Hi there!
-Thanks for visiting my homepage 😊🥂!
+Welcome to my homepage 😊🥂!
 I am a third-year BSc student in [Data Science and Technology +AI](https://dsct.hkust.edu.hk/) at [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).

 My research interests are centered on machine learning and computer vision, with a particular focus on unified modeling of 2D and 3D and human-like understanding of the real world.
 My most recent work has been concentrated on 3D vision.
 I have been fortunate to work with [Prof. Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/bio.html) and [Prof. Yu-Wing Tai ](https://yuwingtai.github.io/)on computer vision.